Barmore Fund

 How does Barmore Fund spend its money?

 Barmore Fund directs 70% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This meets the 65% industry benchmark.

 Are donations to Barmore Fund tax-deductible?